 The should cost methodology generally consists of three steps:

 - Data gathering: First step is gathering all product or service data.
-This includes your current data (if there is any) from your current suppliers, as well as data from other suppliers regarding materials, labor, conversion costs, overheads, logistics, and profit.
+This includes your current data (if there is any) from your current suppliers, as well as data from other suppliers regarding materials, labor, conversion costs, overheads, logistics procurement and execution costs, and profit.

 - Systematic expansion: Expand upon the key cost drivers mentioned in Step 1.